Safeguarding Fragile mountain & Climbing Environments

 Each year, we award $25,000+ to local climbing organizations.
 Projects run the gambit from spray paint clean-ups on the Southeast's famous sandstone to developing the Clean Mountain Can program on Denali, AK.

-Since 2012, $45,000+ has been awarded to researchers at universities around the country.
+Since 2012, we have awarded more than $55,000 to researchers at universities around the country.
 Funding has supported projects spanning multiple disciplines including ecology, glaciology, social science, geology and climate science.
 Read about our previous Research Grant recipients here.

 To learn more about our Research Grant Program and how to apply, check out the main page.

 Alpine environments are beginning to experience the consequences of a warming climate.
 We sat down with four of our Researchers to get take on the topic.
 Check out our "Climber and Climate Change" interview series below.

 The David R. Brower Award, created in 1991, is an annual award recognizing leadership and commitment to conservation and the preservation of mountain regions worldwide.
 The awardee, whose active personal role deserves public recognition, has made an important difference as a pathfinder, innovator and contributor who has motivated others to take action.

 Human impacts, both direct and indirect, are having tangible negative consequences on popular mountain peaks around the world.
 Direct impacts include overuse, pollution and social problems.
 Indirect impacts are concentrated in the climate change sector, and include increased rock fall, heavily disturbed ecosystems and receding glaciers.The Sustainable Summits Initiative is a venue for the international climbing community to convene, discuss these issues and develop solutions.